tmancal74/quantarhei/docs/sphinx/index.rst

 At present we are in the alpha stage of the development.
 Our interim goal is version 0.1.0, for which we are developing a definition (see our `Github Wiki page`_)
-We expect our package to run on more than the most current version of Python, but at the moment we do not explicitely test it.
+We expect our package to run on the most current version of Python, but at the moment we do not explicitely test it.
 When installing from Anaconda Clound (recommended) the package supports all major platforms.